It's Alright, Ma (I'm Only Bleeding)

-"It's Alright, Ma (I'm Only Bleeding)" is a song written and performed by Bob Dylan and first released on his 1965 album Bringing It All Back Home.
+"It's Alright, Ma (I'm Only Bleeding)" is a song written and performed by American singer-songwriter Bob Dylan and first released on his 1965 album Bringing It All Back Home.
 It was written in the summer of 1964, first performed live on October 10, 1964, and recorded on January 15, 1965.
 It is described by Dylan biographer Howard Sounes as a "grim masterpiece".